teddynted/website-content/content/blog/creating-cl-cd-workflow-using-github-actions-for-react-app.md

 * Automate the process of publishing of your project to Expo by passing your expo account credentials which we will create on your Github repo
 * You also need to install required dependencies

-HEre is a complete actions' yaml file:
+Here is a complete actions' yaml file:

 ```yaml
 name: Publish my first React Native App